 “Morality is just a matter of emotions, like liking ice cream and sex and hating toothache and marking student papers.
 But it is, and has to be, a funny kind of emotion.
 It has to pretend that it is not that at all!
 If we thought that morality was no more than liking or not liking spinach, then pretty quickly it would break down.”

-Ruse is an intelligent man and a prolific scholar, but listen to him very carefully here:
+Ruse is an intelligent man and a prolific scholar, but listens to him very carefully here:

 Well, if morality is just “flimflam,” how does Ruse adjudicate competing “moralities”?
 Let us cut to the chase.
 What is good for “Jewish supremacism” may not be good for the rest of mankind.
 Ruse even complicates things when he argues elsewhere,